LoginRadius/engineering-portal/content/blog/three-ways-to-do-crud-operations-on-redis/index.md

 localhost:6379>
 ```

-The basic command to get a key-value pair is simply to call get with the key:
+The basic command to get a key-value pair is to call get with the key:

 ```console
 localhost:6379> get key:1